anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 Firstly, Kiri is an layer2 based on **Account model**.
 Acting as an sub-ledger of Mina main ledger, Kiri migrate numbers of tx from mainnet into Layer2, but keep as safe as that on mainnet.
 Besides, Kiri internally batches numbers of L2 txs into one L1 tx on mainnet to make them finalized, which leads to much lower-cost of each L2 tx.&#x20;

-Kiri supports **both MINA token and Custom Token**, and provides smooth journeys on deposit/transfer/withdrawal scenarios as well as **Escape Mechanism** for user to securely withdraw layer2 assets back to Layer1 when meeting urgency.<br>
+Kiri supports **both MINA token and Custom Token**, and provides smooth journeys on deposit/transfer/withdrawal scenarios as well as **Escape Mechanism** for user to securely withdraw layer2 assets back to Layer1 when meeting urgency.<br><br>